oracle/coherence-eclipse-plugin/README.md

 * `Coherence POF Plugin` - Provides a development time instrumentation of classes with the PortableType annotation to generate consistent (and correct) implementations of Evolvable POF serialization methods.
   This development time plugin can be used in conjunction with the [POF Maven Plugin](https://github.com/oracle/coherence/tree/master/prj/plugins/maven/pof-maven-plugin) which instruments classes at project build time.
+  See the official [Portable Type](https://coherence.community/20.12/docs/#/docs/core/04_portable_types) documentation for more details on writing portable types in Coherence.

 # Install the Plugin